ddilley/technicolor-test/README.md

 ## Technologies Used
 	Python:
 		I chose Python because it is my most seasoned language.
-For any given project that is not a test, compiled languages VS scripting languages would be weighed for pros and cons.
+For any given project that is not a test compiled languages VS scripting languages would be weighed for pros and cons according to the scope of the project, as would frameworks and development speed.
+I'm sure Node.JS would have also been an excellent choice.
 	Flask:
-		I chose Flask as a framework because it is a micro framework which affords the ability to choose smaller grranu;les of imported functionality than a 'macro' framework (such as Django) and so seemed appropriate for a small app like this.
+		I chose Flask as a framework because it is a micro framework which affords the ability to choose smaller granules of imported functionality than a 'macro' framework (such as Django) and so seemed appropriate for a small app like this.
 	Jinja2:
 		I chose Jinja2 templating because I chose Python as the scripting language and Jinja2 has pythonic (and therefore complementing) syntax.
 	JQuery:
 		I chose JQuery for this project for it's ease of use and friendly syntax.
-IT came in handy for the ajax functionalities.
+It came in handy with this project for the ajax functionalities.
 	Mongo:
 		I chose MongoDB (using module PyMongo) because I recently began reading and learning about it and I wanted to see what it was like to use a not-only-SQL database.